 - Conducting research on promising and best practices resources which identify strategies for including people living with disabilities in decision-making.
-We will publish a literature review in early 2020 (see bottom of the page).
+A literature review was published in early 2020 (see bottom of the page).

-- Hosting a small disability stakeholder forum in Vancouver on the International Day of Persons with Disabilities (December 3).
-We will bring together people from different disability communities so they can share strategies that have worked in their own lives.
+- Hosting a small disability stakeholder forum in Vancouver on the International Day of Persons with Disabilities (December 3, 2019).
+The forum brought together people from different disability communities so they could share strategies that have worked in their own lives.